Dtronix/DtronixMessageQueue/README.md

 The purpose of this project is to provide a simple transport protocol for multiple systems, mostly being the DtronixRpc system.

 ### Performance

+#### DtronixMessageQueue

 Sample performance tests.
 Numbers are averages from 5 loops of the performance test program.
-[Full Performance Test](DtronixMessageQueue.Tests.Performance/Results/i5-3470-8GB-16KB.md)
+[Full Performance Test](docs/performance-results/i5-3470-8GB-16KB.md)

 |   Build |   Messages | Msg Bytes | Milliseconds |        MPS |     MBps |
 |---------|------------|-----------|--------------|------------|----------|